batteries-included/batteries-included/README.md

 ### Control Server Web

-This is the phoenix web aplication.
+This is the phoenix web application.
 It's mostly `Phoenix.Component`, `Phoenix.LiveComponent` and `Phoenix.LiveView`.
 Extensively using [Tailwind CSS](https://tailwindcss.com/) as the styling.